TylerNP/365MM-/performance_writeup.md

 ```

 ### Explanation
 First, the query planner keeps in mind the limit (3) and tries to group the result based off the key.
 However, this is done after the two sorts of which the first one, sorts by the number of entries (aggregate) with a specific genre and the second by the genre_id.
 Where the sorted results are derived from nested queries that utlizes the index on movie_id to find the matching movies and similarily an index on user_id to find the user related entries.
 These are used to conditionally scan other indices based off the matching index.

+### Composite Index On movie_id and genre_id for movie_genres
-To improve this we added a composite index on movie_id and genre_id.
+To improve this we added a composite index on movie_id and genre_id to try to reduce the cost of the group by.

 ***Results*** (Using User_id 130000 and good_rating = 5)
 ```